12 Best Free Route Planners with Unlimited Stops in 2025

 • Bing Maps' Route Planner and Route Optimizer may not be suitable for businesses that require many stops or destinations, as it has a limit of 100 stops per route.

-Route4Me does not limit the maximum number of stops you can add when planning routes.
+Route4Me’s free version is limited but allows unlimited stops during its trial period.
+The 2024 updates added real-time re-routing and better bulk address import features, improving its usability for small businesses.
 Their route optimization software enables you to plan routes with hundreds or thousands of addresses.
 Route4Me's routing engine (HyperMatrix™) uses open-source OpenStreetMap data, but also leverages Google Maps to improve the OSM data's accuracy and ability to optimize.

 While Route4Me offers numerous benefits, it's essential to consider both its advantages and limitations when using it as a route optimizer: